ec500-software-engineering/case-study-JesusJoey/README.md

 Critics (A3C) where each agent relies on the same neural network to tell them what they should do in a given state.
 In other words, each thread calls model.predict concurrently.

-Here is a diagram of using Keras functional API to build a simple deep learning network.
+Here is a diagram of using Keras functional API to build a simple deep learning network

 ![Linear Model](./images/image2.png)

 First of all, we must create and define a standalone input layer that specifies the shape of input data.
 Then we create a hidden layer as a Dense that can receive input only from the input layer.
 In this way of connecting layers piece by